Welcome to Carpenter Headquarters!

 Benefits of Going to The School

-- Attending the carpentry trade schools are often shorter compared to a 4-year degree this means you’ll spend cheaper cost in tuition and other expenses.
+- Attending the carpentry trade school is often shorter compared to a 4-year degree which means you’ll spend cheaper cost in tuition and other expenses.

 - The school will expose you right down to the skills you need to learn and the classes are being taught by instructors who are specialized in such training, you spend time learning carpentry from the best people in the industry.

-- The school gives you an option to pursue a degree after completing an initial carpentry certificate with them.
+- The school gives you the option to pursue a degree after completing an initial carpentry certificate with them.
 I suggest you get into a school that offers such an option.

 - The school can refer you to an employer who is requiring the workforce upon completing the training with them.
 With the school’s linkages in the industry, they can easily place a qualified student for a job.
 Job placement assistance is what the school can provide you also.